Easy Goer: 1990: Four-Year-Old Season

-Stud record
+Stud Career and Death

 After his retirement from racing, Easy Goer stood stud at Claiborne Farm in Paris, Kentucky.
-He was given the honor of occupying the number one stall in the number one barn.
-His stall was previously occupied by Bold Ruler and Secretariat.
+He was given the honor of occupying the Stall #1, which had housed Bold Ruler and Secretariat and would be the stall of a few other champions.

+At stud, Easy Goer sired three Grade I winners and nine stakes winners (7%), from 136 foals, of which 101 were starters, and 74 were winners.
+While speed at distances up to a mile had been favored over "stoutness" in much American breeding, Easy Goer demonstrated speed over a mile as well as stamina.
+Given the combination of his pedigree and the high-quality mares to which he was bred at Claiborne, it was speculated by The Blood-Horse that he would have been even more significant as a stallion had he lived longer.
+Easy Goer has also been an influential broodmare sire.
+From 53 mares sired by Easy Goer, they have produced 23 stakes winners.

 At age eight, in 1994, Easy Goer collapsed and died while jogging in his paddock at Claiborne Farm.
 Dr. Thomas Swerczek, the veterinary pathologist at the University of Kentucky, who conducted Easy Goer's necropsy, determined the horse died of an anaphylactic reaction to an undetermined allergen and also had cancerous tumors in multiple organs.
 The veterinarians were convinced the cancer did not kill Easy Goer and probably would not have been fatal for a long time.
 They also said fatal allergic reactions are more common than most professionals realize.
 Easy Goer was buried at Claiborne Farm along with Secretariat, Buckpasser, Bold Ruler and many other greats.

-At stud, in just a few crops before his premature death, Easy Goer sired three Grade I winners and nine stakes winners (7%), from 136 foals, of which 101 were starters, and 74 were winners.
-While speed at distances up to a mile had been favored over "stoutness" in much American breeding, Easy Goer demonstrated speed over a mile as well as stamina.
-Given the combination of his pedigree and the high-quality mares to which he was bred at Claiborne, it was speculated by The Blood-Horse that he would have been even more significant as a stallion had he lived longer.
-Easy Goer has also been an influential broodmare sire.
-From 53 mares sired by Easy Goer, they have produced 23 stakes winners.